sdussaut/SVG.sugar/README.md

 # SVG Sugar for Espresso text editor

 SVG sugar for Espresso aims at adding support for SVG completion.
-A lot still has to be done.
-Not quite ready to use.
-Yet :)
+A lot still has to be done. :)

 For the moment the sugar proposes a basic level of SVG completion support.
 Are supported: